Claude Aveneau

-Claude Aveneau (December 25, 1650 in Laval, France – September 14, 1711 in Quebec) was a Jesuit missionary in New France.
+Claude Aveneau (December 25, 1650 – September 14, 1711) was a Jesuit missionary in New France.

 Background

-Aveneau entered the novitiate in Paris in 1669.
+Aveneau was born in Laval, France, and entered the novitiate in Paris in 1669.
 In 1671 he began teaching at the Jesuit college in Arras.
 After seven years at Arras, he studied philosophy for a year at the Collège Louis-le-Grand in Paris and then studied theology for four years at Bourges.
 He was ordained a priest there in 1683.
 In 1685, after three years at Rouen, he left for Canada.

 Missionary work

 His first assignment was to the mission at Sillery.
 In 1686 he was assigned to the mission to Ottawas of the Great Lakes.
 The Jesuits had just opened a mission to the Miamis, who had taken refuge at the mission of Saint-Joseph, near the site of present-day Niles, Michigan, on land granted by Governor Jacques Denonville in 1686.
 There from 1689 on Father Aveneau spent the better part of his life.
 Fort St. Joseph was established nearby in 1697.
 Aveneau pursued his mission alone until an assistant, Father Jean Mermet, was sent to him about 1699.